SSIEK-unimelb/comp30019-proj/GDD.md

   <img src="Images/GameMechanics/RuleSpeed.png" width="600">
 </p>

 * Lantern: Illuminates dark areas but has limited burning time.
-Needed to find certain useful items like keys and maps in dark rooms.
+Needed to find certain useful items like maps in dark rooms.

 * Puzzle Mechanics:
     * Sacrifice circles - function like pressure plates for the enemy bodies, where the body activates some kind of event.